espoirMur/espoirMur.github.io/source/_posts/2025-02-16-the-truth-about-congolese-tutsi.md

 People living in hamlets on those mountains were called *bene-turenge* or *abanyaturenge*.
 These villages constituted an area or a location known as *imurenge*.
 Those living in such locations were called *abanyamurenge*.

-The Banyamulenge come from *Banya-murenge*, but as Rwandese and people speaking Kinyarwanda don't know the difference between Tutsi `l` and `r`, they pronounce it *mulenge*.
+The Banyamulenge come from *Banya-murenge*, but as Rwandese and people speaking Kinyarwanda don't know the difference between `l` and `r`, they pronounce it *mulenge*.

 # Their origin